 In this article, I will be sharing my personal view on what makes a good personal finance budget.

 Having a budget is the bare minimum that one can do for their personal financial planning.
-To refresh your memory, a budget is a simple plan on how you are spending your money in the future.
+A budget is a simple plan on how you are spending your money in the future.

 A budget can be very simple, or it also can be a complex subject.
 According to AKPK, poor financial planning is the top reason why Malaysians applied for their debt management programme.
 Having an effective budget will help you in the long run and the following aspects is what I think constitutes as a good budget.